Arthaey/livescribe/README.md

 ## POST to a url

 If using the "POST to a url" option, it can expect `snippet` to contain the HTML output and `is_html` to be `1`.

+There can only be one occurrence of "CONTINUE HERE" in the doc.
+In particular, it cannot appear in both a table of contents and the document body itself.